MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Expression Complexity

-The concept of complexity is somewhat arbitrary, but the library defines it by default as counting the number of nodes in the tree.
+The concept of complexity is somewhat arbitrary, but the library defines the default as counting the number of nodes in the tree.
 A constant like `2.1` has complexity 1, while `sin(x * 2.1) + y` has complexity 6 (one node each for: `sin`, `*`, `x`, `2.1`, `+`, `y`).
-This default definition can be overridden by providing a custom complexity function to measure expression size according to domain-specific criteria.
+This default definition can be overridden with the various `complexity_*` parameters according to domain-specific criteria or personal preferences.

 ## The Pareto Frontier: Balancing Accuracy vs Simplicity

-These objectives often conflict - more complex expressions can achieve lower loss but have higher complexity.
+The two objectives in symbolic regression conflict - more complexity can almost always achieve lower or equal loss (think of it like a Taylor polynomial expansion - higher complexity is like higher order).

 ### What is a Pareto Frontier?